 The nursing college prerequisites include:

 - One year general chemistry

 - One semester nutrition

-Once your prerequisite classes have been completed, make sure that nursing becomes your major.
+Once your prerequisite classes have been completed, make sure that you take nursing as your major.
 That will ensure the right path for earning a BSN degree.

 Requirements for a Bachelor of Science in Nursing Degree

 If you want to practice as a registered nurse, you must follow some prerequisites before you can get accepted.
 The requirements usually differ depending on the state you are studying in and the college you want to attend.